 According to the Centers for Disease Control and Prevention, more than one out of four people over the age of 65 will fall every year.

 Once a fall occurs, additional problems often arise.
-To begin, after just one fall, a person’s chances of falling again doubles.
+After just one fall, for example, a person’s chances of falling again doubles.
 Falls are not only the number one cause of injury in seniors—commonly resulting in hip fractures and head injuries—they are also the number one cause of death from an injury in this age group.
 As the population ages, the number of falls is predicted to continue rising (CDC, 2017).

 Five ways to reduce falls at home